 Some of your Tableau Server users might access your server from offsite using a VPN (virtual private network) connection to your network.
 In that case, although the users are offsite, the VPN connection itself provides both privacy and trust.
 It's still a good practice to enable SSL, but it's not essential if access to Tableau Server for your users is across a VPN.

 To support SSL, the server requires a digital certificate.
-You can obtain a digital certificate from a publicly trusted, third-party entity known as a certificate authority, or CA. A trusted CA verifies your organization's identity and then issues a signed certificate that is unique to your organization.
-Examples of trusted CAs include Symantec (VeriSign), thawte, and GlobalSign.
+You can obtain a digital certificate from a publicly trusted, third-party entity known as a certificate authority, or CA. A trusted CA verifies your organisation's identity and then issues a signed certificate that is unique to your organisation.
+Examples of trusted CAs include Symantec (VeriSign), thawte and GlobalSign.
 There are many others.